egnor/pivid/doc/script.md

          🔽
          🔘 "v": [«value at begin», «control point», «control point», «value at end»], 🔘 "v": [«value at begin», «value at end»],
-         🔘 "v": «value at begin», "rate": «slope in units per second», 🔘 "v": «constant value across segment»,
+         🔘 "v": «value at begin», "rate": «units per second (default=0.0)», 🔼
-         🔼
        }, ···
      ],

      "repeat": ▶️ 🔘 «loop period» 🔘 true ◀️
    }

+🔘 {
+     "t": «same as "t" above»,
+     "v": «same as "v" above»,
+     "repeat": «same as "repeat" above»
+   }

+🔘 «constant value for all time»
 🔼
 ```

-In the most general case (the third format above), the value is
+In the most general case (the first format above), the value is
 [defined piecewise](https://en.wikipedia.org/wiki/Piecewise) as
 a collection of segments with begin and end times.
 Segments must be
 listed in time order and may not overlap.
 Before, between, and after defined